Steamed Salmon with Black Bean Sauce (豉汁三文鱼)

 I came across this recipe from one of my favorite Chinese food bloggers and I simplified it just a tiny bit.
 Traditionally, Chinese apply fermented black bean sauce on a whole fish and steam it up.
 So I was quite surprised by how well and easy it turned out on salmon fillets.
 The resulting steamed salmon, infused with wonderful flavors from fermented black bean, ginger, and scallion, retains so much juice that the final texture is soft and almost melts in your mouth.

-A fillet of salmon that is around 1 pound (450 g) usually steams in 8 to 10 minutes.
+A 1 pound (~450 g) salmon fillet usually steams in 8 to 10 minutes.
 It is important not to oversteam the fish as the meat will become hard and dry.
 Therefore, it’s better to steam for shorter time and check for the doneness.
 For this recipe, since the salmon fillet is cut into a few pieces, it only takes around 6 minutes to steam.

 The key ingredient in this recipe is fermented black beans, also called “douchi 豆豉.”
 These little fermented beans are by no means what I would call attractive or appetizing.
 In fact, they are the opposite.
 They look like black beans that have gone seriously bad.
 To make matters worse, they are often put on non-prime shelf locations in somewhat dodgy looking transparent vacuumed plastic bags.
 Even for a seasoned Asian grocery shopper like me, I had my doubts when I first saw them.